 The course is designed developmentally.
 This means that each session has important information for the next session.
 Whilst everything you do at these courses is entirely your choice and we don’t make you attend, we would encourage you to attend all sessions to get the most out of the course.

 Will I be the only person who doesn’t know anyone?

 No, most people attend the course alone and have not met any of the other participants.
 We create an atmosphere of acceptance and warmth and spend plenty of time allowing people to get to know each other.

 Will there be any support or help for me after the three-day course?

-Many people who attend our courses choose to stay in touch with other people they meet on the course and we are thrilled that these new friendships seem to be an additional source of support for attendees long after the course has finished.
+We have our Virtual Carers Centre and a range of online learning sessions which may refresh your knowledge from the course and also add to it.
 We also run a selection of one-day ‘Caring about…’ courses which cover specialised subjects such as eating, drinking or swallowing difficulties, feeling secure in relationships and choosing the right care home.
 We’re continually developing themed courses and other services, by staying in touch with us we will keep you updated of our new developments.

 Do people stay in touch after the course?